floydhub/floyd-docs/docs/guides/workspace.md

 ![Workspace UI](../img/workspace/workspace_ui.png)

+!!! warning "3rd party cookies, Ads blocker, proxy and firewall"
+    Given the interactive web experience of Workspace, there can be possible rough-edges which will can ruin the experience.
+    Make sure to accept cookies and connections from the following domains:

+        - floydhub.com
+        - floydlabs.com

 !!! important "Feedback request"
     Workspace is currently under active development.
 If you have feedback or feature requests, please let us know - via the chat bubble in your Workspace or email [support@floydhub.com](mailto:support@floydhub.com)